a29pine/YumeBot/README.md

 # Yume - Korean Learning Bot

-Simple Discord bot to interactively configure a welcome message per-server.

 Setup

 1. Copy `.env.example` to `.env` and fill `TOKEN` and `CLIENT_ID`.
 Optionally set `GUILD_ID` to register the slash command quickly to a guild for testing.